4d/docs/website/translated_docs/es/FormObjects/subform_overview.md

 By default, 4D binds a variable or expression of [object type](properties_Object.md#expression-type) to each subform.
 The contents of this object can be read and/or modified from within the parent form and from the subform, allowing you to share multiple values in a local context.

 When bound a the subform container, this object is returned by the `Form` command directly in the subform.
 Since objects are always passed by reference, if the user modifies a property value in the subform, it will automatically be saved in the object itself and thus, available to the parent form.
 On the other hand, if a property of the object is modified by the user in the parent form or by programming, it will be automatically updated in the subform.
-No event management is necessary.
+No es necesaria ninguna gestión de eventos.

 For example, in a subform, inputs are bound to the `Form` object properties (of the subform form):